I don’t know who I am anymore

 - Discovered a superhero patience in the middle of the night with a screaming newborn

 - Honed your intuition to know when your baby is up to no good (usually scaling the stairs in our house!)

 - Negotiated potential conflict with a partner over raising your child

 Whilst you wouldn’t necessarily go into detail in a job interview about your quick response time with an explosive nappy, the skills are still relevant and it’s worth recognising the amazing job (and yes, it is a JOB!) that you’ve done this year!
 This only builds on the existing skills and strengths you possess.

 Your priorities and values may well have changed since becoming a parent.
 This point of transition brings an excellent opportunity to think about what matters to you and what you want to achieve over the next year.

 Maybe you’d like to work for a more flexible employer or perhaps it’s an opportunity think about setting up a new business venture?
 Or perhaps you’d just like to feel more confident returning to your previous job after maternity leave?

 Coaching could be a great way to draw out your skills and accomplishments from your work and family life and talk through your values and priorities for 2020 with your Upgraded parent identity.
 We’re called Baby Steps Coaching because it’s about breaking these big goals and ideas into achievable and realistic steps.

-Please get in touch for a FREE introductory coaching session to see if coaching can help you.
+Please get in touch for a FREE 60 Minute Career Strategy session to see if coaching can help you.